progistar/pXg/README.md

 ```

 ## Tutorial
 This tutorial aims to understand how to run pXg and estimate FDR from the result.
-It contains 1) running <a href="https://github.com/alexdobin/STAR" target="_blank">STAR2</a> aligner with 2-pass parameter, 2) preparing SAM file from the alignment, 3) running pXg and 4) several post-processing including Percolator, merging pXg result with the result of Percolator and estimating separated FDR.
+It contains 1) running <a href="https://github.com/alexdobin/STAR" target="_blank">STAR2</a> aligner with 2-pass parameter, 2) preparing SAM file from the alignment, 3) running pXg and 4) several post-processing including <a href="https://github.com/percolator/percolator" target="_blank">Percolator</a>, merging pXg result with the result of Percolator and estimating separated FDR.
 Note that it neither contains how to run de novo peptide sequencing engines such as <a href="https://www.bioinfor.com/peaks-studio/" target="_blank">PEAKS</a>, <a href="http://pfind.org/software/pNovo/index.html" target="_blank">pNovo3</a> and <a href="https://github.com/Noble-Lab/casanovo" target="_blank">Casanovo</a> AND how to create deep learning based features.

 ### RNA-Seq alignment